 Cantor Steve Hummel

 Steve has been our cantor since 2011.
 Using a warm blend of both traditional and modern melodies, Steve engages our community in worship that is uplifting and beautiful.
 “I like to use voice and guitar in a way that conveys the majesty of our tradition, while still encouraging participation.”
-Cantor Steve also directs our b’nai mitzvah program, teaches prayer and song in our religious school, and leads our junior youth group, among his various functions at TSG.
-Each 3rd Shabbat of the month, Cantor is joined on the bimah by his band, consisting mostly of congregants, for a joyful, musical Shabbat celebration called Shabbat 150.
+Cantor Steve also directs our b’nai mitzvah program and teaches prayer and song in our religious school.
+Each 3rd Shabbat of the month, he is joined on the bimah by his band, consisting mostly of congregants, for a joyful, musical Shabbat celebration called Shabbat 150.
 Shabbat 150 draws its name and inspiration from the 150th Psalm, which reminds us of God’s instruction that we should fill the sanctuary with the sounds of every variety of instrument.
-Steve lives in Sherman Oaks, with his wife, Lori, and their children, Sophie and Evan.
+Steve lives in West Los Angeles with his wife Lori, and their children, Sophie and Evan.